Puerto Ricans in World War I: The Porto Rico Regiment

-Puerto Rico became a U.S. Territory in accordance with the 1898 Treaty of Paris which ended the Spanish–American War.
+Puerto Rico became a US Territory in accordance with the 1898 Treaty of Paris which ended the Spanish–American War.
 The United States appointed a military governor and soon the United States Army established itself in San Juan.
 The Army Appropriation Bill created by an Act of Congress on March 2, 1899 authorized the creation of the first body of native troops in Puerto Rico.
 On June 30, 1901, the "Porto Rico Provisional Regiment of Infantry" was organized.
 On July 1, 1901, the United States Senate passed a Bill which would require a strict mental and physical examination for those who wanted to join the Regiment.
 It also approved the recruitment of native Puerto Rican civilians to be appointed to the grade of Second Lieutenants for a term of four years if they passed the required tests.
 An Act of Congress, approved on May 27, 1908, reorganized the regiment as part of the "regular" Army.
-Since the native Puerto Rican officers were Puerto Rican citizens and not citizens of the United States, they were required to undergo a new physical examination to determine their fitness for commissions in the Regular Army and to take an oath of U.S. citizenship with their new officer's oath.
+Since the native Puerto Rican officers were Puerto Rican citizens and not citizens of the United States, they were required to undergo a new physical examination to determine their fitness for commissions in the Regular Army and to take an oath of US citizenship with their new officer's oath.